angular/angular/aio/content/guide/router-tutorial-toh.md

 *   You can continue expanding lazy loaded feature areas without increasing the size of the initial load bundle

 You're already part of the way there.
-By organizing the application into modules &mdash;`AppModule`, `HeroesModule`, `AdminModule`, and `CrisisCenterModule`&mdash; you have natural candidates for lazy loading.
+By organizing the application into modules&mdash;`AppModule`, `HeroesModule`, `AdminModule`, and `CrisisCenterModule` &mdash;you have natural candidates for lazy loading.

 Some modules, like `AppModule`, must be loaded from the start.
-But others can and should be lazy loaded.
+Others can and should be lazy loaded.
 The `AdminModule`, for example, is needed by a few authorized users, so you should only load it when requested by the right people.

 <a id="lazy-loading-route-config"></a>

-### Lazy Loading route configuration
+### Lazy loading route configuration

 Change the `admin` path in the `admin-routing.module.ts` from `'admin'` to an empty string, `''`, the empty path.